gopi-suvanam/scribbler/examples/README.md

 ---
 ## Links to example Notebooks saved in this Repo

- These notebooks are stored and served from Git-hub pages.
+JSNB is tool to do experimentation in JavaScript like Jupyter for Python.
+JavaScript Notebooks can be used to test code while developing and also for scientific calculation.
+The below notebooks are samples/boilerplates to start experimenting/building.
 Click on each link to play around with the code.

 ### Introductory
 1. [Hello-world](https://decentralized-intelligence.com/jsnb/#./examples/Hello-world.jsnb)
 2. [Using curr_cell function](https://decentralized-intelligence.com/jsnb/#./examples/curr_cell_example.jsnb)